Last updated: January 25, 2023.

-Get the average ceiling fan wattage, cost to run, a comprehensive CFM comparison and other key results from research into 195 of the best ceiling fans on the market.
+Get the average ceiling fan wattage in 2023, their cost to run, a comprehensive CFM comparison and other key results from research into over 195 of the best ceiling fans on the market.

 Ceiling fans, and fans in general, are very efficient cooling devices.